openstack/octavia/doc/source/user/guides/basic-cookbook.rst

 .. note::
-   Before using this feature, please make sure the Neutron QoS externsion(qos) is enabled on runing OpenStack environment by command
+   Before using this feature, please make sure the Neutron QoS externsion(qos) is enabled on running OpenStack environment by command

    .. code-block:: console